Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Baylor and its opponents have gone over the current 50.5-point total in four of six games this season.
+- Baylor and its opponents have combined to put up more than 51.5 points in four of six games this season.

-- BYU has combined with its opponents to score more than 50.5 points in two games this season.
+- BYU and its opponents have combined to score more than 51.5 points in two games this season.

-- The combined points per game average of the two teams, 65.5, is 15 points above Saturday's over/under.
+- The combined points per game average of the two teams, 65.5, is 14 points greater than Saturday's over/under.

-- The 55.5 PPG average total in Cougars games this season is five points more than this game's over/under.
+- The 55.5 PPG average total in Cougars games this season is four points more than this game's over/under.

 Baylor Stats and Trends

-- Baylor is 4-1 against the spread and 5-0 overall this season when the team scores more than 20.5 points.
+- Baylor is 4-1 against the spread and 5-0 overall in games when it scores more than 20.5 points.

-- In games that Baylor piles up over 367.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Baylor amasses more than 367.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bears have four giveaways this season, while the Cougars have 10 takeaways .